E*TRADE review summary

 E*TRADE has good charting tools.
 You can use about 30 technical indicators.
 The charts are easily editable in both E*TRADE platforms.

 The news feed is great.
-It is easily readable, and provides good visual information, mainly using charts.
-It is provided by third parties such as Briefing.com or Morningstar.
+It is easily readable and provides good visual information, mainly using charts.
+It is provided by third parties such as Briefing.com and Morningstar.
 You can also reach Bloomberg TV from the front page.

 E*TRADE has great 24/7 customer service, giving relevant answers.
 However, during our most recent live chat test, we encountered extremely long waiting times.

 |• Phone support||• Slow live chat and phone|

 E*TRADE's phone support left us with mixed feelings.
 When we last tested, no agents were available.

 The email service was quick and relevant, we got our answers within 1 day.

 The waiting time for the live chat service varies grealy.
 Sometimes an agent is readily available but on occassion the waiting time can prove massive.
 On the other hand, the answers were clear and helpful both times.